Adopted: May 13, 2019

 * — This policy is adapted in part and replaces the Student Sexual Misconduct Misconduct Policy and Procedures: Duke’s Commitment to Title IX.

-The Office for Institutional Equity (OIE) is responsible for administering the Prohibited Discrimination, Harassment, and Related Misconduct Policy (“Policy”) and its implementing procedures.
+The Office for Institutional Equity (OIE) is responsible for administering the Policy on Prohibited Discrimination, Harassment, and Related Misconduct (“Policy”) and its implementing procedures.
 The Vice President for Institutional Equity is Duke’s designated Coordinator for Section 504 of the Rehabilitation Act of 1973 and the Age Discrimination Act of 1975.
-The Assistant Vice President, Title IX Compliance is Duke’s designated Coordinator for Title IX of the Education Amendments of 1972.
-These officers may be contacted at the Office for Institutional Equity, Smith Warehouse, 114 S. Buchanan Blvd., Bay 8, Durham, North Carolina 27708, 919-684-8222 or email@example.com.
+The Assistant Vice President, Harassment and Discrimination Prevention and Compliance is Duke’s designated Coordinator for Title IX of the Education Amendments of 1972.
+These officers may be contacted at the Office for Institutional Equity, Smith Warehouse, 114 S. Buchanan Blvd., Bay 8, Durham, North Carolina 27708, 919-684-8222 or firstname.lastname@example.org.

-The Policy should be read consistently with all applicable federal and state laws addressing discrimination, harassment, and related misconduct.
+The Policy should be read consistently with all applicable federal, state and local laws addressing discrimination, harassment, and related misconduct.

-This Policy shall be applied in way that is consistent with the University’s principles of academic freedom.
-Duke University is committed to the free and vigorous discussion of ideas and issues, which the University believes will be protected by this Policy.
+This Policy shall be applied in way that is consistent with Duke’s principles of academic freedom.
+Duke is committed to the free and vigorous discussion of ideas and issues, which Duke believes will be protected by this Policy.
 Academic freedom and the related freedom of expression include, but are not limited to, the civil expressions of ideas – however controversial – in the classroom, residence halls, and other teaching and student living environments.

-The Policy and associated procedures protect all members of the Duke community (including Duke entities and subsidiary organizations) from discrimination, harassment, and related misconduct while such members are on Duke property or participating in a University education program or activity, whether on or off campus.
-Duke also retains discretion to determine that conduct that occurs off Duke property and/or outside of a Duke-related education program or activity, including off-campus or online conduct that is not part of a University program or activity, is within the scope of this Policy to address.
-In making this determination the University will consider the severity of the alleged conduct, the risk of ongoing harm, whether the parties are members of the University community, impact on University programs or activities, and whether off-campus conduct is part of a series of actions that occurred both on and off campus.
+The Policy applies to all members of the Duke community (including members of Duke entities and affiliates supporting organizations and affiliates) and applies to all Prohibited Conduct that occurs on Duke property and/or during participation or attempted participation in a Duke education program or activity, whether on or off campus.
+Duke also retains discretion to determine that conduct that occurs off Duke property and/or outside of a Duke-related education program or activity, including off-campus or online conduct that is not part of a Duke program or activity, is within the scope of this Policy to address.
+In making this determination, Duke will consider the severity of the alleged conduct, the risk of ongoing harm, whether the parties are members of the Duke community, impact on Duke programs or activities, and whether off-campus conduct is part of a series of actions that occurred both on and off campus.

-Members of the Duke community protected by this Policy include, but are not limited to, full and part-time students and employees, including faculty members, physicians, staff, undergraduate students, graduate and professional students, doctoral students, post-doctoral scholars, student employees, and temporary and contract employees.
-For purposes of this Policy, student status begins with an individual application to a Duke program and does not conclude until a degree is conferred or the student permanently withdraws or is permanently dismissed.
-The Policy also applies to third parties, including, but not limited to, applicants for admission and employment, visitors, visiting scholars, patients, employees of Duke contractors, and program participants.
+Members of the Duke community covered by this Policy include, but are not limited to, full and part-time students and employees of Duke University and Duke University Health System, including faculty members, physicians, staff employees, undergraduate students, graduate and professional students, doctoral students, post-doctoral scholars and fellows, medical residents, house staff, student employees, and temporary and contract employees.
+Members of the Duke community may also include third parties engaging in a Duke program or activity, including, but not limited to, applicants for admission and employment, visitors, visiting scholars, conference attendees, exchange students, patients, employees of Duke contractors, and program participants.

-Some types of harassment and related misconduct may be criminal in nature and can also be reported to the Duke University Campus Police Department, 911 (emergencies) or 919-684-2444 (non-emergencies).
+Some types of harassment and related misconduct may be criminal in nature and can also be reported to the Duke University Campus Police Department, 911 (emergencies) or 919-684-2444 (non-emergencies) or local law enforcement for incidents that occur off campus (which can also be reached by calling 911).

-OIE is responsible for resolving, under the procedures referenced in this Policy, all allegations of prohibited discrimination, harassment, and related misconduct.1
+OIE is responsible for resolving, under the procedures referenced in this Policy, all allegations of prohibited discrimination, harassment, and related misconduct within the scope of this Policy.1

 1. Concerns about the University’s application of Title IX under this Policy may be addressed to the United States Department of Education, Office for Civil Rights: firstname.lastname@example.org, 1-800-421-3481.